 Between 1pm and 5pm on Saturdays, EPA Pub.
-1254 recommends construction noise levels at dwellings be limited to:
+1834 and 1254 recommends construction noise levels at dwellings be limited to:

-- $L{eq} \leq L{90}$ + 10dB(A) for the first 18 months - $L{eq} \le L{90} + 5dB(A)$ after the first 18 months
+- $L{eq} \le L{90} + 10 dB(A)$ for the first 18 months - $L{eq} \le L{90} + 5dB(A)$ after the first 18 months

 It is therefore recommended that only low noise works occur during the Saturday 1pm-to-5pm period.
 Decommissioning is expected to occur over a similar 12 month period and the same recommendations would apply.
-In consideration of local stakeholders, it is understood that the movement of Heavy Goods Vehicles to and from the Site, and Meningoort Road/ Darlington Road upgrade works (to occur over only an 18 day period) will be managed to standard construction hours (Weekdays 7am-6pm; Saturdays 7am-1pm).
+In consideration of local stakeholders, it is understood that Heavy Goods Vehicles (HGV) and Meningoort Road/ Darlington Road upgrade works (to occur over only an 18 day period) will be managed to standard construction hours (Weekdays 7am-6pm; Saturdays 7am-1pm).

-With consideration of the significant distance to dwellings, and with implementation of appropriate noise management strategies (see Section 4.4 for examples), construction of the Proposal and associated access upgrades is considered very low risk with respect to noise and adverse acoustic impact on residential amenity.
+With consideration of the significant distance to dwellings, and with implementation of appropriate noise management strategies (see Section 4.4.1 and 4.4.2 for examples), construction of the Proposal and associated access upgrades, is considered very low risk with respect to noise and adverse acoustic impact on residential amenity.